ChrNinaK/sem-high-throughput-defects/index.md

 +++

 +++ {"part": "competing interests"}
-## Competing Interests
+## Declaration of Competing Interests

-Add your competing interests, if any, here.
+The authors declare that they have no known competing interests.
 +++